 Photography Tips 7.
 Save money on lenses part 2.

 Lens apertures are denoted by f numbers.
 The smaller the f number the larger the lens aperture.

 Lenses with very large apertures (small f numbers) let more light into your camera at that aperture setting.
 That’s good.

-Lenses designed to work well at large apertures involve a design compromise; so that they also work well at smaller apertures.
-That’s bad
+Lenses designed to work well at large apertures involve a design compromise; so that they probably don’t work well at smaller apertures (or are heavy).
+That’s bad.

 Lenses with large apertures are more expensive than equivalent lenses with slightly smaller apertures.
 Bad

 It’s quite common for a cheaper smaller aperture lens to outperform or equal its more expensive competitor; when they are both used at smaller apertures.

 Whatever camera you buy today will soon be out of date.
 Enjoy the camera you buy and live with it – it’s just a tool.

 Unless you really need that fast aperture lens, you can frequently get better results; or equivalent results; from a cheaper smaller aperture lens.

 If you are only going to post tiny images on facebook there is no point buying that expensive camera that can produce huge blow ups.